 It’s important to note that you will still have some responsibilities after your DRO is in effect.
 You will still have to:

 - Pay some debts like student loans or fines

 - You don’t coordinate with the official receiver

 Since DRO has fees and rules involved, it is always better to talk to get help from a professional debt expert.
 They can offer debt advice and tell you whether a DRO will be the best option for you.

 Your DRO will be included in the Public Insolvency Register and removed 3 months after your DRO ends.
 It will stay on your record for 6 years.

 Get Debt Help and Advice

 Money Advisor has helped hundreds of borrowers write off debt and become debt-free.
-If you need debt help or advice, get in touch with us now and we will help you get back on track.
+If you need timely support, get in touch with us now and we will help you get back on track.